THE HAPPIEST MAN IN BABYLON

 Once seated and ordered, Steve, Carl, Bobby and I resumed our stories about our previous year.
 And our dreams of the future.

 The guys again were keenly observing my girlfriend Bee.
 Often I had to translate a story or joke beyond her minimal grasp of English.
 She would collapse against me in boundless hilarity.
 That prompted Steve to say, "Wow Evan, your girlfriend sure has an amazing expression of joy.
 Wish I could do that."

 Carl added, "I was thinking the same thing.”

 Bobby asked that each of us what we might want beyond our current successes and experiences.

+Bobby then said something that would have previously passed over us.
+Now we were ready to listen.
 He simply said that we needed a way to experience the feeling of joy directly.

 Carl objected, “Joy results from doing something to produce it.”

 "I disagree," I said.
 "Our focus on ‘doing' may be the very reason we neglect experiences more important.”